okrad/svelte-progressbar/README.md

         }
 });
 ```
-This creates a radial progressbar with 2 series (20% + 10%)
+This creates a radial progressbar with 2 series (20% + 10%).

+Take a look at some [working examples](https://okrad.github.io/svelte-progressbar)!

 # API
 **ProgressBar(options)**: The constructor.
 Available props are: